Auto Cherry-Picker: Learning from High-quality Generative Data Driven by Language: Deployment Details on Downstream Tasks

 We provide templates for constructing question-answer pairs for multi-modal downstream tasks.
 For perception, we design two types of tasks: localization and attribute-binding.
 Localization tasks necessitate that models pinpoint an object detailed in the instructions or, alternatively, describe an object situated at a specific location.
-Attribute-binding tasks require models to identify precise attributes of an object within a given location.
+Attribute-binding tasks require models to identify precise attributes of an object within a given location or give a precise number of the target object.
 For reasoning, we craft relation reasoning tasks.
 These tasks require models to deduce the relationship between a specified subject and object based on the provided description.